vidursatija/voiceai/README.md

 #### The following features are available using scripting:

 1. Training
-  * Added new sentences for text classification (fastText)
+  * Add new sentences for text classification (fastText)
+  * Add new NER tags for better support (Stanford-NER)
+  * Add new POS tags for better support (Stanford-POSTagger)

 ### Installation
 Place the voiceai directory in your project